1 Bonnie Heights Rd, Manhasset, NY 11030 | (516) 627-5000

 Village Election Day Tuesday, September 15, 2020 – noon to 9 pm

 Governor Cuomo cancelled March 18 Village Elections due to the pandemic and has authorized all New York State Village to hold their local elections on September 15.
 To promote safe elections, anyone may request an absentee ballot if the reason for not voting in person is to avoid infection by the Corona virus.
-You can get an absentee ballot application by clicking on the Village Forms Tab, scroll down to Miscellaneous Permits and print out the second document, “Application for an Absentee Ballot”. https://villageflowerhill.org/wp-content/uploads/2020/04/absentee-ballot-application-village.pdf Submit the original signed application to the Village and we will mail you an absentee ballot until September 9.
+You can get an absentee ballot application by clicking on the Village Forms Tab, scroll down to Miscellaneous Permits and print out the second document, “Application for an Absentee Ballot”. http://villageflowerhill.org/wp-content/uploads/2020/04/absentee-ballot-application-village.pdf Submit the original signed application to the Village and we will mail you an absentee ballot until September 9.
 After September 9, you may submit the application in person at Village Hall and we will hand you an absentee ballot to be filled out and returned or completed at Village Hall.
 If you are planning to vote in person, election hours are noon to 9 pm.
 This year we will be conducting the election in the Village Hall Garage, adjacent to the parking lot.
 The will enable us to keep all the garage doors open for greater air circulation and allow us to maintain appropriate distancing measures.
 Plenty of hand sanitizer will be available and each … Read more

 Altice/Cablevision Restoration Status